ocaml/dune/README.md

 [Jenga][jenga] is another build system for OCaml that has more advanced features such as polling or much better editor integration.
-Jenga is more powerful and more complex and as a result as much more dependencies.
+Jenga is more powerful and more complex and as a result has many more dependencies.
 It is planned to implement a small bridge between the two so that a Jbuilder project can build with Jenga using this bridge.